 Lemon Mousse, a light and flavorful dessert, is a delightful contrast to most Norwegian Christmas recipes.

-During the holidays, we seem to have many rich foods on our tables.
-Why not surprise your guests with this light and fluffy lemon dessert.
+During the holidays, we seem to have many rich foods on our tables, so why not surprise your guests with this fluffy and appetizing Lemon Mousse.

 Makes 6 servings